lgsvl/simulator/Docs/create-ros2-ad-stack.md

 # How to create a ROS2-based AD stack with LGSVL Simulator

+This documentation describes how to develop ROS2 nodes to receive sensor data from LGSVL Simulator and send control commands to drive a car.

 [The Lane Following model](https://github.com/lgsvl/lanefollowing) is a [ROS2](https://index.ros.org/doc/ros2/)-based Autonomous Driving stack developed with [LGSVL Simulator](https://www.lgsvlsimulator.com/).
 In high-level overview, the model is composed of three modules: a sensor module, a perception module, and a control module.
 The sensor module receives raw sensor data such as camera images from the simulator and preprocess the data before feeding into the perception module.
 Then, the perception module takes in the preprocessed data, extracts lane information, and predicts steering wheel commands.
 Finally, the control module sends a predicted control command back to the simulator, which would drive a car autonomously.
-This documentaion describes how to develop ROS2 nodes to receive sensor data from LGSVL Simulator and send control commands to drive a car.

 ## Table of Contents